lyteword/chspurgeon-tod/volume-1/psalm-10.md

 his brethren and sisters according to the old verse—

-## "First man, next worms, then stench and
+First man, next worms, then stench and

 loathsomeness,